 I get it: Being with someone bisexual can be a little nerve-racking.
 You can’t help but ask yourself, “Am I going to get dumped for someone of the opposite sex?”
 And you’re not alone in feeling this way.
-Since this is a real insecurity, and as you move closer to marriage with a bisexual person, you’ll have to up the ante in your communication skills; marrying someone (no matter what) means laying it all out on the table: every doubt, every worry, every discomfort.
+Since this is a real insecurity, and as you move closer to marriage with a bisexual person, you’ll have to up the ante in your communication skills.
+Marrying someone (no matter who) means laying it all out on the table: every doubt, every worry, every discomfort.

 As a long-term couple who, from the outset, has had to resolve potential relationship problems due to insecurity and jealousy, you’re ready for whatever hits you in the years to come.
 Bisexual people are used to having these discussions, and you can bet your partner is ready for it.

 Checking Someone Out Can Actually Make You Closer